pachun/bureau/README.md

 __:action__
 Having these keys is the alternative to using the :controller key.
 Instead of switching to a new view, when a row with a :controller key is tapped, a row with a target/action key pair just runs the specified method.
 I thought it may be useful for short *About* popups and such.
 Tapping one of these rows will not animate shut the sidemenu by default.

+__:active__
+This should be set to true for just one of the drawers.
+It specifies which drawer's controller's view will be shown first by default, and, if you set an active cell background color, which drawer will have that background color...

 ###Other Customizations
 In addition to the structure key, the initialization hash takes some optional parameters:
 ```ruby